 Name of data source Published by Populations Basic unit(s) of analysis Type of data (self-reported, administrative, media reports, other) Level(s) of data (National, state, county, city, etc.) Demographic breakdowns offered Special topics covered Frequency of data publication Earliest data easily accessible online

-Crime Data Explorer (Uniform Crime Reporting Program) FBI U.S. population Offenses known to law enforcement; persons arrested Reported by law enforcement agencies National, state, region, city, individual agency (including university/college) Sex, age, race, urbanicity of area, offense type and characteristics.
+Crime Data Explorer (Uniform Crime Reporting Program and National Incident-Based Reporting System data) FBI U.S. population Offenses known to law enforcement; persons arrested Reported by law enforcement agencies National, state, region, city, individual agency (including university/college) Sex, age, race, urbanicity of area, offense type and characteristics.
 Homicide victims, offenders, and circumstances; hate crime; trends over time.
 Additional data are available from the same website about police employees, assaults on law enforcement officers, human trafficking, cargo theft, and more.
 Annual or more frequently.
-Depending on participation rates among law enforcement agencies, some UCR data are reported quarterly (i.e. if fewer than 60% of agencies participate, certain data are not reported).
+Depending on participation rates among law enforcement agencies, some data are reported quarterly (i.e. if fewer than 60% of agencies participate, certain data are not reported).
 1985

 National Crime Victimization Survey BJS Individuals age 12 and older, households.
 Does not include people in military barracks or correctional facilities.
 Victimizations (persons and households reporting victimization) Self-reported National, region Age, sex, race, education, employment, family income, marital status, military history, type of crime, severity of crime.
 Personal and household victimization, excluding homicide; injuries and losses; time and location of crime; medical expenses incurred; victim-offender(s) relationship; characteristics of offender(s); self-protective actions taken by the victim and results of those actions; whether crime was reported to police and reasons for reporting or not reporting; offender use of weapons, drugs, or alcohol.
 Annual since 1973.
 1992

-Arrest Data Analysis Tool (based on Uniform Crime Reporting Program data) BJS U.S. population Persons arrested Reported by law enforcement agencies National, individual agency Age, age/sex combined, age/race combined, offense type.
+Law Enforcement Agency Reported Crime Analysis Tool (based on National Incident-Based Reporting System data) BJS U.S. population Persons arrested Reported by law enforcement agencies National, individual agency Age, age/sex combined, age/race combined, offense type.
 Trends over time; age-arrest curves.
-Annual.
-Last year of data available is 2014.
-1980
+Annual 2016

 National Crime Victimization Survey Dashboard BJS Individuals age 12 and older, households.
 Does not include people in military barracks or correctional facilities.
 Victimizations (persons and households reporting victimization) Self-reported National, region Individual: sex, age, race, Hispanic origin, race/Hispanic origin combined, household income, marital status, offense type, population size of area, region.
 Household: Head of household's sex, age, race, Hispanic origin, race/Hispanic origin combined; household income, household size, population size of area, region.
 Personal and household victimization, excluding homicide; injury; location of incident; medical treatment of injuries; presence of a weapon and weapon category; victim services; victim-offender relationship; trends over time.
 Annual 1993